scalyr/scalyr-tool/README.md

         30-secound boundaries, so if the time span you query doesn't line up on a 30-second boundary, Scalyr will interpolate.
 As a result, counts may not be integers.)
     --token=xxx
         Specify the API token.
-For this command, should be a "Read Logs" token.
+For this command, should be a "Write Config" token.
     --version
         Prints the current version number of this tool.
     --verbose